umbraco/UmbracoDocs/Reference/Notifications/index.md

 ## Other notifications

 * See [ContentTypeService Notifications](ContentTypeService-Notifications.md) for a listing of the ContentTypeService object notifications.
-* See [MediaTypeService Notifications](MediaTypeService-Notifications.md) for a listing of the MediaTypeService object notifiactions.
+* See [MediaTypeService Notifications](MediaTypeService-Notifications.md) for a listing of the MediaTypeService object notifications.
 * See [MemberTypeService Notifications](MemberTypeService-Notifications.md) for a listing of the MemberTypeService object notifications.
-* See [DataTypeService Notifications](DataTypeService-Notifications.md) for a listing of the DataTypeSErvice object notifications
+* See [DataTypeService Notifications](DataTypeService-Notifications.md) for a listing of the DataTypeService object notifications
 * See [FileService Notifications](FileService-Notifications.md) for a listing of the FileService object notifications.
 * See [LocalizationService Notifications](LocalizationService-Notifications.md) for a listing of the LocalizationService object notifications.